BrianPaur/Work-Projects/README.md

 # Work-Projects
-Projects use to automate my work tasks
+Projects used to automate my work tasks